Soko J-22 Orao: Design

 The J-22 Orao is a twin-engined combat jet aircraft designed for performing close air support (CAS), ground-attack and tactical reconnaissance missions, it also features a limited air-defense capability.
-The twin-seat version, the NJ-22, was primarily assigned for various training purposes, including the advanced flight and weapons training syllabuses, but could also be used for combat missions.
+Twin-seat aircraft, designated NJ-22, were primarily intended for performing tactical reconnaissance; they were also used to train air crew, being suitable for both the advanced flight and weapons training syllabuses.
+In terms of its configuration, it featured a shoulder-mounted wing and a pair of 23 mm twin-barrel cannon within the lower forward fuselage.
+It could be outfitted with a range of armaments, including bombs, rockets, and air-to-surface missiles.
+The cockpit was furnished with Martin-Baker-built zero/zero ejection seats.
+The engine-driven starter and generators were supplied by Lucas Industries.
+Access to the engine for servicing and inspection was eased by the design of the rear fuselage, which was detachable.

 The Orao was provisioned with standard communication and navigation equipment, the latter including a Honeywell-built SGP500 twin-gyroscope navigation system.
-It incorporated a fire control and weapons management system which used the Thomson-CSF-built VE-120T head-up display (HUD) (which had replacing the original Ferranti ISIS D-282 gyro-sight).
+It incorporated a fire control and weapons management system, which used the Thomson-CSF-built VE-120T head-up display (HUD).
+Additional avionics included GEC-Marconi's three-axis stability augmentation system and Rockwell Collins' VIR-30 (or DME-40) VHF omnidirectional range and instrument landing system.
 In terms of defensive sensors and systems, it was equipped with an Iskra SO-1 radar warning receiver (RWR) and provision for up to three chaff/flare dispensers, as well as a P10-65-13 passive jammer pod.
 Further pods could be optionally fitted, including an optical/infrared reconnaissance pod or an optical reconnaissance/jammer pod.

 Various upgrade programmes for the J-22 had been proposed during the 1990s; reportedly, such efforts would have been focused upon the aircraft's avionics.
 However, such ambitions were heavily undermined by the dismantling of the Mostar factory during the Yugoslav Wars and the collapse of Romania's communist government.
 During the late 2010s, Serbia launched a major modernisation programme involving both its J-22 and NJ-22 fleets.
 Unofficially referred to as Orao 2.0, this work involved the installation of new navigation and targeting systems, including Safran's Sigma 95 inertial navigation system, a mission computer and multi-function displays, into the NJ-22's rear cockpit which, along with new weapons, is intended to make the type more effective in ground attack missions.
 A more comprehensive second phase is to achieve the "complete digitalisation" of the aircraft's cockpit.